domRiddle/ASF/Background-games-redeemer.md

 A Week of Circus Terror	POIUY-KJHGD-QWERT
 ```

 ASF will import such file, either on bot startup, or later during execution.
-After successful parse of your file and eventual omit of invalid entries, all properly detected games will be added to the queue.
+After successful parse of your file and eventual omit of invalid entries, all properly detected games will be added to the background queue.

 ### IPC